More Treatment Options

 Inpatient Care

-- Patients suffering from “high psychiatric severity,” according to the medical journal Psychiatric Quarterly.
-This can mean individuals with comorbid disorders like depression or anxiety disorders.
-It can also mean individuals suffering from severe psychiatric symptoms associated with their drug abuse like the toxic psychosis sometimes caused by stimulant abuse.
+• Individuals suffering from “high psychiatric severity,” including individuals with co-occurring mental health conditions like depression or anxiety disorders.
+It can also mean individuals suffering from severe psychiatric symptoms associated with their drug abuse, like the toxic psychosis sometimes caused by stimulant abuse.

 Outpatient Care